tensorflow/community/governance/SIG-request-template.md

 ## What modes of communication do you intend to use?

-*A mailing list is a minimum.
-We recommend regularly scheduled VC calls to focus on agenda items.
-Slack or other chat channels are optional.*
+* A dedicated mailing list, backed by Google Groups
+* A Slack channel
+* VC calls on Google Hangout could be organized on demand

 ## Launch plan